teckkean/ricraf/README.md

 - **Code:** MIT License — see [`LICENSE`](LICENSE)
 - **Dataset:** Creative Commons Attribution 4.0 International (CC BY 4.0)

-> 🧩 This repository complies with the FAIR data principles and the open-science standards recommended by *Scientific Data* and *Climate Services*.
+> 🧩 This repository complies with the FAIR data principles and the open-science standards recommended by
+> *Scientific Data*, *Climate Services*, and *Transportation Research Part D*.

 ---